5 Things to Know About the iPadOS 14.4 Update

 Apple hasn’t confirmed an official iPadOS 14.4 release date for iPad.

-With the holidays coming up, we don’t expect iPadOS 14.4 to roll out in 2020.
-Instead, you can expect the firmware to roll out sometime in January after its stint in beta testing.
+With the company still lingering on the first beta, you can expect the firmware to roll out sometime in early 2021 after its stint in testing.

 iPadOS 14.4 Release Time